lawmurray/mendingwall/README.md

 ## Installation

-Mending Wall is currently installed from source.
+Packages are available from [download.indii.org](https://download.indii.org).
+You can also install from source following the instructions provided here.
 A local installation to your home directory is sufficient; root permissions are not required to install or run.

 Building requires Meson, Blueprint, GTK 4, GLib 2, and libadwaita.